Researchers Take on Fusarium Head Blight Disease in Hemp

 Fusarium Infection May Persist in Stored Hemp

-Information on whether Fusarium survives in post-harvest material is little.
-However, researchers have plenty of reasons to believe that Fusarium contamination can plough on in stored hemp.
+Information on whether Fusarium survives in post-harvest plant material is little.
+However, researchers have plenty of reasons to believe that Fusarium contamination can plough on even in stored hemp.
 That additionally brings the issue about storage practices and the likelihood of spreading the disease during manufacture.

 Since Fusarium might survive in stored hemp, and therefore affect the harvested product, Gauthier says that it’s important to be careful with “post-harvest management.”